 Lab : Designing and implementing message retention and archiving

 Implementing message retention and archiving

-This module explains how to plan for and implement several Exchange features to help minimize data loss and monitor email traffic and content.
+This module explains how to design and implement data loss prevention policies, In-Place Hold, and In-Place eDiscovery.

 Designing and implementing In-Place Hold